quepas/Compiler-benchmark-suites/README.md

 * PolyBench — The Polyhedral Benchmark Suite
 * SPLASH — Stanford Parallel Applications for Shared-Memory
 * TSVC — Test Suite for Vectorizing Compilers
+* VersaBench — A Benchmark Suite for Versatile Architectures

 ## Collections of benchmarks